Frequently Asked

 CALL 988 is committed to ensuring everyone in our community has access to the resources they need to care for their emotional health.

-• You will be asked if you want to connect to the Veteran’s Crisis Line or if you prefer Spanish.
+- You will be asked if you want to connect to the Veteran’s Crisis Line, if you prefer Spanish, or if you need support for LGBTQ youth or young adults.
 This is the only prompt you will receive.

 Around 80% of callers get the help they need over the phone.